carpentries/instructor-training/episodes/20-carpentries.md

 - **Instructors** teach workshops and form the cornerstone of the Carpentry community.
 Many also serve in some of the other roles listed below.

 - **Trainers** are Carpentry instructors who have received additional training in pedagogy.
-They traing new instructors, develop the instructor training curriculum, and lead teaching demonstrations.
+They train new instructors, develop the instructor training curriculum, and lead teaching demonstrations.

 - **[Mentors](https://software-carpentry.org/join/subcom/mentoring/)** help new instructors integrate into the community by leading discussion sessions.
 Some also lead small mentoring groups to help new instructors prepare for their first few workshops.